How to Become a Professional Photographer in London

 Owning a camera doesn’t make you a photographer any more than having a bike makes you a Tour de France cyclist.
-So how do you go from hobbyist to photographer, or even a professional photographer in London?
+But how do you go from hobbyist to full-time, at a time when everyone wants to be a professional photographer in London!

 Every professional photographer in London started out a bit differently.
 Some started taking photos before the digital photography era.
 Others took online classes, while others hang fully-fledged degrees on their office walls.
-Many learn by picking themselves back up after falling flat on their faces and trying again.
+But all professionals learn their trade by picking themselves up after falling flat on their faces.

 Just Get Started

-The camera’s different knobs and buttons can feel pretty daunting but the important thing is to just take the first step anyway and start finding out what works.
+The camera’s different knobs and buttons can feel pretty daunting, but the most important thing is to just take the first step anyway, and start finding out what works.

 Big shock, becoming a professional photographer in London involves taking pictures, lots of them!
 But you don’t need to wait until you know the difference between shutter speed and aperture camera settings before you start capturing images.
 You’ll get off auto mode eventually.
-Even shooting on auto mode can help you practice a few things — like timing, for example and composition (which is what you leave in and what you leave out of the photo).
+Even shooting in auto mode can help you practice a few things — like timing for example, and composition (which is what you leave in, and what you leave out of the photo).

 It is really only through massive amounts of trial and error that you will start to improve, so get going.